Our Top Ten

 Llanddwyn Island, Newborough Warren & Forest

-Located at the far end of a pleasant beach near Newborough Warren.
-Its rolling dunes, large rock outcrops and mixture of historic buildings makes it an ideal place for an afternoon of exploration.
+Located at the far end of a long sweeping beach near Newborough Warren, Ynys Llanddywn is a magical island, dedicated to Saint Dwynwen whose feast day on 25 Jan is celebrated like that of St Valentine.
+Rolling dunes, large rock outcrops and mixture of historic buildings make it an ideal place for exploration.

 Llanddwyn is not quite an island.
 It remains attached to the mainland at all but the highest tides.
 There are excellent views of Snowdonia and the Lleyn Peninsula.
-Look out for red squirrels as you drive through the forest to the car park, fascinating rock formations formed by pillow lava in the rocky outcrop at the entrance to the island, lighthouse (where ‘First Light’ with Demi Moore was filmed) cottage/museum and church remains.
+Look out for red squirrels as you walk, cycle or drive through the forest to the car park and the fascinating rock formations formed by pillow lava in the rocky outcrop at the entrance to the island.
+Read More